 We review Form E disclosures for accuracy and completeness, particularly in respect of the valuation of any business assets.
 We also assist in drafting questionnaires in order to obtain further supporting information with a view to gaining a fuller understanding of the disclosing party’s financial position.

-Typically a Form E will disclose earnings from a business and should disclose a valuation of any business assets owned (e.g. shares, share of a partnership or unincorporated business).
-The value of a business is often a significant asset to the divorcing parties yet we have seen many Forms E which ascribe a £nil value to an established profitable business.
+Typically Form E disclosures will include earnings from a business and should disclose a valuation of any business assets owned (e.g. shares in a company, share of a partnership or unincorporated business).
+The value of a business is often a significant asset to the divorcing parties yet we have seen many Form E disclosures which ascribe a £nil value to an established profitable business.